FernandoRoque/-Getting-and-Cleaning-Data-/README.md

 ========
 The run_analysis.R code accomplish all this task.
 This code contains a brief descriptions of each steps.

-Above code results in a data set of 68 variables and 10299 observations.
+The first table results is x_y_meas_n data set object that consistcontains 68 variables and 10299 observations.
 Variables names are the following:

 "Subject", "Activities", "tBodyAccmeanX", "tBodyAccmeanY", "tBodyAccmeanZ", "tGravityAccmeanX", "tGravityAccmeanY", "tGravityAccmeanZ",